Installing New Functionality¶

 All of OpenERP's functionality is contained in its many and various modules.
 Many of these, the core modules, are automatically loaded during the initial installation of the system and can be updated online later.
 Although they are mostly not installed in your database at the outset, they are available on your computer for immediate installation.
 Additional modules can also be loaded online from the official OpenERP site http://openerp.com.
 These modules are inactive when they are loaded into the system, and can then be installed in a separate step.

-You'll start by checking if there are any updates available online that apply to your initial installation.
-Then you'll install a CRM module to complete your existing database.
+You will start by checking if there are any updates available online that apply to your initial installation.
+Then you will install a CRM module to complete your existing database.

-Click Check New Modules to start the download from the specified locations.
-When it's complete you'll see a New Modules window indicating how many new modules were downloaded and how many existing modules were updated.
-Click OK to return to the updated list.
+Click Update to start the update on the server side.
+When it is complete, you will see a Module update result section indicating how many new modules were added and how many existing modules were updated.
+Click Open Modules to return to the updated list.